Create a retro red and blue 3d analyph text effect in Photoshop

 Clicking the Layer Effects icon.

-And once again choose Blending Options to reopen the Layer Style dialog box:
+Choose Blending Options to reopen the Layer Style dialog box.

 Photoshop's Layers panel showing the original type layer and two copies.